 The war on drugs was seen as a massive failure, with this measure taken as a possible countermeasure.
 When initially bringing it up, president José Mujica made the astute point that “The effects of drug trafficking are worse than those of the drugs themselves.”
 While forming a government monopoly on it shows a substantial desire to funnel drug money through the government, it is a very good point.

 Though there might be many reasons for a war on drugs, the simple idea of relieving issues related to drug trafficking violence is an important one, as it often effects those unrelated to the trade.
-The problem with having a country where a substance is decriminalized, but the avenues of getting it are not, means there’s going to be some illegal trade going on, in this case mainly from Paraguay, smuggled in through gangs.
+The problem with having a country where a substance is decriminalized, but the avenues of getting it are not, means there’s going to be some illegal trade going on, in this case mainly from Uruguay, smuggled in through gangs.

-Paraguay and the Netflix effect?
+Uruguay and the Netflix effect?

 The government initiative was sort of like Netflix.
 Before Netflix there was a lot of illegal downloading going on, and no real incentive to stop it.
 Netflix came out making it easy to get so much content that it became quicker, easier, and more convenient than downloading, moving people in droves from the illegal measures, to the standard and approved ones, and Netflix collected the money.